-Description Enter the reconnect time in milliseconds.
+Tunnel - Connect Mode Settings (continued) Description Reconnect Timer Enter the reconnect time in milliseconds.
 The device attempts to reconnect after this amount of time after failing a connection or exiting an existing connection.
 This behavior depends upon the Disconnect Mode.
 Note: When you configure Tunnel - Connect Mode, you can specify a number of milliseconds to attempt to reconnect after a dropped connection has occurred.
-The default is 1500 milliseconds. ◆ The Reconnect Timer only applies if a Disconnect Mode is configured.
+The default is 1500 milliseconds.
+The Reconnect Timer only applies if a Disconnect Mode is configured.
 With a Disconnect Mode set, the device server maintains a connection until the disconnect mode condition is met (at which time the device server closes the connection).
 If the tunnel is dropped due to conditions beyond the device server, the device server attempts to re-establish a failed connection when the specified reconnect interval reaches its limit.
 Any network-side disconnect is considered an error and a reconnect is attempted without regard to the Connect Mode settings.
 Simultaneous Connect Mode connections require some Disconnect Mode configurations or the connections will never terminate.
-See To configure Connect Mode for a specific tunnel: on page 58 for more information about the parameters.
+See Tunnel - Connect Mode for more information about the parameters.
 If Disconnect Mode is disabled and the network connection is dropped, then the re-establishment of a tunnel connection is governed by the configured Connect Mode settings.
-Select whether to flush the serial line when a connection is made.
+Flush Serial Data Select whether to flush the serial line when a connection is made.
 Choices are: Enabled = flush the serial line when a connection is made.
-Disabled = do not flush the serial line. (default) Select Enabled to block (not tunnel) serial data transmitted to the device.
+Disabled = do not flush the serial line. (default) Block Serial Select Enabled to block (not tunnel) serial data transmitted to the device.
 This is a debugging tool that causes serial data sent to the device to be ignored.
-Select Enabled to block (not tunnel) network data transmitted to the device.
+Block Network Select Enabled to block (not tunnel) network data transmitted to the device.
 This is a debugging tool that causes network data sent to the device to be ignored.
-Select whether the device sends an email when a connection is made.
+Email on Connect Select whether the device sends an email when a connection is made.
 Select None if you do not want to send an email.
 Otherwise, select the Email profile to use.
-Select whether the device sends an email when a connection is closed.
+Email on Disconnect Select whether the device sends an email when a connection is closed.
 Select None if you do not want to send an email.
 Otherwise, select the Email profile to use.

-- 5. Click Submit.
+5. Click Submit.
 The host is configured.
-A second host appears underneath the newly configured host. - 6.
-Repeat these steps to configure additional hosts as necessary.
-EDS1100/2100 supports configuration of up to sixteen hosts.
+A second host appears underneath the newly configured host.

+6. Repeat these steps to configure additional hosts as necessary.
+EDS supports configuration of up to sixteen hosts.